Burleigh F. Spalding Papers, 1890, 1924-1925

 Acquisition Source: Mary Nowatski

 Preferred Citation: (Description of Item).
 Burleigh F. Spalding Papers.
 OGLMC 199, Box #, Folder #.
-Elwyn B. Robinson Department of Special Collections, Chester Fritz Library, University of North Dakota.
+Elwyn B. Robinson Department of Special Collections, Chester Fritz Library, University of North Dakota, Grand Forks.

-Finding Aid Revision History: Finding aid migrated to Archon in December 2013.
+Finding Aid Revision History: Finding aid added to Archon in December 2013.

 Browse by Box: